 How long does it take to get a D2 Visa for Portugal?

-What is the difference between D2 and D7 Visa Portugal?
+What is the difference between a D2 and a D7 Visa in Portugal?

-The D2 Visa is aimed at entrepreneurs and those intending to start a business in Portugal, whereas the D7 Visa, or the Passive Income Visa, is intended for individuals who have a regular income from sources such as pensions, rental income, or dividends.
-The D7 Visa is a popular choice for retirees or remote workers, while the D2 Visa targets active business professionals.
+The D2 Visa is aimed at entrepreneurs and those intending to start a business in Portugal, whereas Portugal D7 Visa, or the Passive Income Visa, is intended for individuals who have a regular passive income from sources such as pensions, rental income, or dividends.
+The D7 Visa is a popular choice for retirees or digital nomads, while the D2 Visa targets active business professionals.

 What are the advantages of the D2 Visa?

 The D2 Visa offers the chance to establish and run a business in Portugal, a country with a stable economy and a high standard of living.
-It provides the opportunity to enjoy the favorable Portuguese tax regime and potential access to the wider European market.
-After five years of residency, it also offers a pathway to Portuguese and EU citizenship.
+It provides the opportunity to enjoy the favorable Portuguese tax regime and potential access to the markets of EU countries.
+After five years of residency, it also offers a pathway to Portuguese permanent residence and EU citizenship.

 What type of visa is the D2 Visa?